BEng (Hons) in Civil Engineering

 This course is a blend of formal lectures, relevant practical classes to enhance understanding of topics and projects to apply the information learnt to typical Civil Engineering applications.
 The early part of the course develops an understanding of science and technology which are the underlying principles of engineering.
 Gradually the students are introduced to the core Civil Engineering areas of structural, hydraulic, geotechnical and highway engineering as well as project and site management.
 Written and verbal communication skills are continuously developed through presentations and technical writing.
 At the end of this course graduates have the skills demanded by current employers.

 Civil Engineering is a dynamic industry, which is continuously evolving and changing.
 The Civil Engineering courses at IT Sligo teach the necessary skills for graduates to be active participants in this exciting industry.
-Graduates of this programme can also progress to an honours degree in Civil Engineering at IT Sligo or other third level colleges.
+Graduates of this programme can progress to a taught or research Masters degree at IT Sligo or other third level colleges.

 This programme offers ideal preparation for employment as a Civil Engineer.
-The programme is accredited as meeting the educational standard required for Chartered Engineer Membership of Engineers Ireland.
-Associate Engineers work alongside and support Chartered Engineers in the successful implementation of Civil Engineering schemes.
+The programme is accredited as meeting the educational standard at Level 8 (along with an approved Level 9 qualification) required for Chartered Engineer Membership of Engineers Ireland.
+Graduate Engineers work alongside and support Chartered Engineers in the successful implementation of Civil Engineering schemes.
 As a result of Engineers Ireland accreditation your IT Sligo qualification is recognised through the Sydney Accord in Australia, Canada, Hong Kong, China, New Zealand, South Africa, United Kingdomand theUnited States, thus offering exciting opportunities for work and travel abroad.

 The early part of this course is primarily concerned with developing a good understanding of the underlying science and technology of engineering.
 Subjects studied include: